JuliaSurv/NetSurvival.jl/docs/src/theory.md

 $$\forall t \in [0,T], \; \; \Lambda_{E,g_1}(t) = \Lambda_{E,g_2}(t) = ... = \Lambda_{E,g_k}(t),$$

-where $G = \{g_1,...,g_k\}$ is a partition of $1,...,n$ formed of disjoint groups of individuals that we wish to compare to each others.
+where $G = \{g_1,...,g_k\}$ is a partition of $1,...,n$ consisting of disjoint groups of individuals that we wish to compare to each other.
-For all group $g \in G$, let's denote the numerator and deneominator of the Pohar Perme (partial) excess hazard estimators, restricted to individuals in the group, by
+For all group $g \in G$, let's denote the numerator and denominator of the Pohar Perme (partial) excess hazard estimators, restricted to individuals in the group, by:

 * ``\partial N_{E,g}(s) = \sum_{i \in g} \frac{\partial N_i(s)}{S_{P_i}(s)} - \frac{Y_i(s)}{S_{P_i}(s)}\partial\Lambda_{P_i}(s)``
 * ``Y_{E,g}(s) = \sum_{i \in g} \frac{Y_i(s)}{S_{P_i}(s)}``